IP Address Formats: Decimal, Binary, Hex, and How to Convert

 The address is made up of four groups called octets, separated by dots.
 Each octet represents 8 bits of the underlying 32-bit address.
 The term “octet” literally means a group of eight, referring to the 8 binary digits that make up each section.

-Because each octet is 8 bits wide, the smallest value is 0 (all eight bits set to 0) and the largest is 255 (all eight bits set to 1).
+Each octet is 8 bits wide.
+The smallest value is 0, with all eight bits off.
+The largest is 255, with all eight bits on.
 That gives each octet a range of 0 to 255.
 If you ever see a number outside this range in an IP address, something is wrong.

 192 .
 168 .
 1 .
 1